ibm-cloud-docs/billing-usage/how_charged.md

 | Reserved       | Reserved pricing is based on a long-term commitment for a service, so you can get a discounted price.
 With a reserved plan, you get a dedicated service instance that is easy to set up, deploy, and deliver in the public {{site.data.keyword.Bluemix_notm}} environment. | Services | Db2 on Cloud has reserved plans.|
 {: caption="Table 1.
 Charges based on features" caption-side="top"}

+## Understanding monthly and hourly tags
+{: #monthly-hourly-tags}

+On the usage dashboard, your products and resources can be labeled with `Monthly`, `Hourly`, or a combination of both tags to signify how often charges are updated.

+The `Monthly` tag signifies that resources within your account have a fixed cost.
+These charge show up immediately after purchase and are prorated in proportion to how many days are left in the month.
+The fixed costs is then shown at the first of every month.

+The `Hourly` tag signifies that resources within your account have variable costs that can change throughout the day.
+These resources are updated every day.

 ## Lite plans
 {: #liteplans}